RafaelHernandezDeLoa/Operating-Systems-for-Embedded-Apps/README.md

 param_name (e.g.: READ_POINTER, WRITE_POINTER, RESET_READ_POINTER, RESET_WRITE_POINTER)
 param_value (e.g.: 0)

-note: I have to say that my kernal is a hangman game and probably specify it a bit more.
+Note on my Seminar #4: Our kernel is a hangman game and probably specify it a bit more......................